Career Advice

 Con- Your Boss May Think You’re a Tattletale

-There’s always a chance that going to the boss may not have the results you want.
+There’s always a chance that going to the boss won’t yield the results you want.
 Your boss may think you’re a tattletale.

 Con- Your Co-Workers May Dislike You